-This theme is the platform for the research projects, most of which have a strong social component, that are being undertaken in countries such as Laos, Bhutan, Pakistan and Timor Leste.
-These are big projects ($500,000 plus) that will run over a number of years.
-Project topics include and have included community forestry, ecotourism, groundwater management, agriculture and fisheries, sustainable development and ecotourism.
+This theme is the platform for the research projects, most of which have a strong social component, that are being undertaken in countries such as Cambodia, Laos, Myanmar, Thailand, Vietnam, Bhutan, Pakistan, Indonesia, and Timor Leste.
+Most are large projects ($500,000 plus) that will run over a number of years and involve in-country partners.
+Project topics include and have included community forestry, groundwater management, agriculture and fisheries, sustainable development and ecotourism.

 Community reforestation for biodiversity and livelihood diversification in Timor-Leste.
 Millar, J. (2017-2021), UK Darwin Initiative Fund, $528,703.
 Project details

 Delta Flows: The Role that Delta’s play in sustaining basin-scale fisheries in the Mekong and Irrawaddy Rivers.
 Baumgartner, L., & Vu, V.A.
 (PhD student) (2017-2021) IHE Delft. $30,127 Project details